-Instructor: Professor Tseten Chhonjore.
+Instructor: Professor Tsetan Chonjore.
 Tibetan language study for students at all levels, with special emphasis on oral fluency.

-Instructor: Craig Preston.
-Six-week course for students at beginning, intermediate and advance levels.
+Classical Tibetan Summer Intensive: Six-week or two-week course options for students at beginning, intermediate and advance levels.
 Self-described as "an excellent foundation for students applying to or entering MA or Ph.D. programs in Buddhist Studies as well as a rare opportunity for students seeking knowledge of Classical Tibetan for their personal study and practice."